-Thank your chosen God... the Premier League is back!
-And it almost feels like it never went away.
-Follow our guide for all the best and easiest ways to get a Premier League live stream and watch every 2020/21 EPL fixture online wherever you are in the world right now.
+Praise the deity or inanimate object of your choice...despite the UK now enduring its third Covid-19 lockdown, the Premier League is still in action!
+And with just over a month between seasons last year, it feels like it never went away.
+Follow our guide for all the best and easiest ways to get a Premier League live stream and catch every 2020/21 EPL fixture online wherever you are in the world right now.

-It might only have been a month and change, but we're already missing Premier League football and...who knows?
-We might even be able to get back inside a stadium at some point this season?!
-Whatever unfolds over the coming weeks and months, our guide has your covered - here's how to watch a Premier League live stream this season and catch every 2020/21 EPL fixture online from anywhere on earth.
+Whatever unfolds over the coming weeks and months, our guide has your covered - here's how to get a Premier League live stream this season and catch every 2020/21 EPL fixture online from anywhere on earth right now.

-- Don't miss: how to watch a Tour de France live stream
+- Related: how to watch Champions League live stream

 How to watch Premier League football from outside your country

 If you find yourself abroad at all during the 2020/21 Premier League season, you'll likely find you're unable to access your usual football coverage like you would at home.
 This isn't necessarily cause for alarm, but rather the result of geo-blocking - best understood as digital borders that restrict certain services and content to certain parts of the world.

 Fortunately, there's a convenient way around this in the form of a VPN, or Virtual Private Network.
 This is a nifty bit of software that lets you re-position your device of choice to a location of your choosing, thereby allowing you to globe trot and still access your preferred Premier League live stream.
 It's a completely legal workaround, very affordable, and super easy to use - allow us to explain more.

 Use a VPN to watch a Premier League live stream from anywhere

 ExpressVPN - get the world's best VPN